 Established in 2006 as the SRI Center for Advanced Drug Research (SRI CADRE), SRI Shenandoah Valley (SRI SV) is housed in a recently completed 40,000 square foot research facility.
-This life sciences-focused research center advances the productivity of the pharmaceutical industry, as well as government agencies and foundations, including helping the nation develop life-saving treatments for major health challenges and opportunities, such as biomarkers, cancer, infection diseases (H1N1 flue, HIV), neglected and rare diseases such as dengue fever, and new ways to neutralize biothreats.
+This life sciences-focused research center advances the productivity of the pharmaceutical industry, as well as government agencies and foundations, including helping the nation develop life-saving treatments for major health challenges and opportunities, such as biomarkers, cancer, infectious diseases (H1N1 flu, HIV), neglected and rare diseases such as dengue fever, and new ways to neutralize biothreats.
 The Center's researchers take the research process from conceptualization to product delivery.

-SRI SV is part of Silicon Vally-based SRI International, one of the world's leading independent research and technology development organizations.
+SRI SV is part of Silicon Valley-based SRI International, one of the world's leading independent research and technology development organizations.
 Founded as Stanford Research Institute in 1946, SRI has been meeting the strategic needs of clients and partners for 67 years.
 The nonprofit research institute performs sponsored research and development for government agencies, commercial businesses, and private foundations.
 In addition to conducting grant and contract R&D, SRI licenses its technologies, forms strategic partnerships, and creates spin-off companies.
-Innovations from SRI International have created new industries, billion of dollars of marketplace value, and lasting benefits to society -- touching our lives every day.
+Innovations from SRI International have created new industries, billions of dollars of marketplace value, and lasting benefits to society -- touching our lives every day.
 Today, SRI has 2,500 employees located at more than 20 sites around the world.
 SRI SV is SRI's second location in Virginia; the Arlington site was one of the first offices to be established outside of SRI headquarters in Menlo Park, California.

 An example of SRI SV's work is an NIH-funded platform for early diagnosis of fungal pneumonia, a curable yet terminal disease in 90% of patients because it goes undiagnosed or isn't identified early enough for treatment.
 Commercialization will have global reach.